 Where to Schedule Your Test for a Remote Pilot Certificate / Drone License

-The test cost is $150, although some test centers charge a few extra dollars for administrative purposes.
-You will pay for the test when you register online.
+The test cost is $175 and you will pay for the test when you register online.

 [Need help preparing for the knowledge test and earning your drone license?
 Drone Pilot Ground School offers the #1 test prep course that guarantees you’ll pass the test on your first try!]

 The Unmanned Aircraft – General Test contains 60 multiple-choice questions, which the test taker is allotted two hours to complete.
 Here’s a breakdown of the questions, by knowledge topic:

 Learn more about getting your drone license over here.

 These changes are part of the new Airman Certificate Testing Service (ACTS), and they apply to all certified pilots of manned and unmanned aircraft.